pushkar100/notes-clean-code-architecture/3-functions.md

 1. An adequate number could be 2 or less, but don't obsess over it
 2. If you need to increase the arguments, use an object as an "options" parameter to group together multiple arguments.
-3. Using an object to grouped parameters has an added benefit in the sense that it creates a higher-level abstraction, closer to business logic
+3. Using an **object** to grouped parameters has an added benefit in the sense that it creates a higher-level abstraction, closer to business logic

 **Note:**

-Three arguments should be avoided if possible.
+Three arguments should be avoided if possible (since they take a lot of time and brainpower to understand).
 Anything more than that should be consolidated!

+**Solution:**

+Create an object and pass it to the function.
+Use destructuring to pull out arguments in a similar fashion to multiple argumtns.

 ```javascript
 // Bad!